awhillas/awhillas.github.io/content/free-energy-principle.md

 ![Robocup Standard Platform league]({static}/images/robocup.png)

 So I was vaguely involved in the [RoboCup](https://www.robocup.org/)[^robocup] at UNSW when I was doing my masters back in 2013.
 The control systems on the bots then was very crude.
 I thought that UNSW would be using some sort of reinforcement learning (RL) to control walking but they were actually hand programming every movement.
 I realised there where all these sensors on the "Standard Platform" bot that we were not using and my thought at the time was that if we feed these into a feedback loop into a learning algorithm like RL[^notRL] with the objective of keeping itself upright then it might be able to learn walk.
 Furth more, since the robots were getting damaged quite easily from falling over _a lot_ individual robots might learn how to deal with their own particular damage.

+## Consciousness?

+This leads to pondering if this is a system for understanding how consciousness might emerge i.e. if the system then has a model of itself in the world it is modelling, in fact, it would be hard to imagine how it would operate without it.

 ## Feedback is the key